mxm5/ISO8583-Parser/README.md

 cargo test
 ```

-## Usage As Library
+## Usage As a Library
-1. Add the emv+parser package:
+1. Add the emv_parser package to your project using Cargo:

 ```bash
 cargo add emv_parser
 ```

-2. Add this where you want to have access to the functions inside library
+2. Import the necessary modules where you want to use the library functions:

 ```bash
 use emv_parser::{StringManipulation, positions_of_set_bits, LTV};